Eman08/Final_Grad_Submission/README.md

 # Lawflow:

-A legal management application for lawyers with several other hands on features that may help make their work easier
+A legal management application for lawyers with several other hands on features that may help make their work easier.
 Note: This application is best viewed on screens of 15 inches and compatible with WINDOWS OS only.

 ## Downloading the installer: